-"Everyone mount up!" was the rousing call from Juan Bautista de Anza.
-In 1775-76, Anza led more than 240 men, women and children on an epic journey to establish a settlement at San Francisco Bay.
-Follow their legacy along a 1,200-mile historic trail from Nogales, Arizona, to the Bay Area.
+"¡Vayan Subiendo!"("Everyone mount up!") was the rousing call from Juan Bautista de Anza.
+In 1775-76, Anza led some 240 men, women, and children on an epic journey to establish the first non-Native settlement at San Francisco Bay.
+Today, the 1,200-mile Juan Bautista de Anza National Historic Trail connects history, culture, and outdoor recreation from Nogales, Arizona, to the San Francisco Bay Are

-Online Anza Trail Experience
+Premier Anza Trail Hikes